jorenvanhee/joren.co/_posts/2022-06-18-create-update-or-delete-macro-in-laravel.md

 ℹ️  We could add a third argument to provide an array with the columns that should be updated when a matching record is found.
 In our case they can all be updated, so we can omit this argument.

 For the deleting of the missing ingredients, we can use `whereNotIn` combined with `delete`.
-The delete has to happen before the upsert, otherwise the newly added records will be delete as well.
+The delete has to happen before the upsert, otherwise the newly added records will be deleted as well.

 ``` php
 // Delete